RhysPollardDevelopment/Fullstack-milestone/README.md

         featured_product = models.ForeignKey(
             Product, null=True, on_delete=models.SET_NULL
         )

-"""
-* Subscriptions app:
+* **Subscriptions app**:
 Stores key information from stripe to prevent need for frequent API calls.
 Invoices are also stored to reduce calls to stripe API and allow local assignment and comparison against products earnt for monthly subscriptions.
-"""
     StripeSubscription Model

         subscription_id = models.CharField(